 Device Security

 Not all devices used in telehealth may be adequately protected.
 Even if the provider’s device is secure, the patient’s device may not be.
-Without proper monitoring services, personal computers and other personal devices may not be safe from an intrusion and the provider’s device and data may be accessed through the patient’s device.
+Without proper monitoring services, personal computers and other personal devices may not be safe from an intrusion, and the provider’s device and data may be accessed through the patient’s device.
 Providers cannot be guaranteed that patients have adequate security on their home networks.
-To secure telehealth devices, healthcare organizations may consider installing technical safeguards such as firewalls and intrusion detection systems (IDS) on all provider owned telehealth devices.
+To secure telehealth devices, healthcare organizations may consider installing technical safeguards such as firewalls and intrusion detection systems (IDS) on all provider-owned telehealth devices.

 Access Security